Kelley Park: City purchase

-Campen and Renzel later approached the city to develop the Kelley property as a children's park in 1956, leading to the creation of Happy Hollow, which opened in 1961, followed by the Japanese Friendship Garden (1965), Leininger Center (1966), and the Historical Museum (construction started in 1965).
+Campen and Renzel later approached the city to develop the Kelley property as a children's park in 1956, leading to the creation of Happy Hollow, which opened in 1961, followed by the Japanese Friendship Garden (1965), Leininger Center (1966), and the History Park Museum (construction started in 1965).
 Only the 1910 house and a later carriage house remain from the Archer/Kelley family's time owning the property.
 The 1910 estate house was damaged in a February 2012 fire, and portions of the roof and interior collapsed.